SivilTaram/dl4c.github.io/callforpapers.md

 Other topics of interest include but are not limited to: Reinforcement Learning for Code, Pre-training Methods and Representation for Code, From Natural Language To Code, Code Generation for Applications Beyond Code such as Reasoning, Decision Making, and Algorithmic Discovery, Formal Methods for Code, and various applications of code models such as Program Repair, Code Translation, Code Explanation, etc.

 Please consider submitting a paper describing your work, which can be research papers, technical papers, position papers, or system demonstrations.
-We are calling for papers with 4 to up to 8 pages of content plus unlimited references.
+We are calling for papers with up to 9 pages of content (not including references and supplementary materials).
 To prepare your submission, please use the LaTeX style files for ICLR 2025, provided at [https://github.com/ICLR/Master-Template/raw/master/iclr2025.zip](https://github.com/ICLR/Master-Template/raw/master/iclr2025.zip).

 ## Important Dates